 Since Disney Alistair has been working as a media financier with a variety of investors, sourcing, securing and managing many of these investments.
-Diverse investments, from setting up and sourcing the investment for the first private investment deal with BBC Films to 360's most recent deal, where he and his colleague Nick Wild, secured £200m of investment from leading Chinese media group CCIG into the University of York's Theatre, Film and Television Department.
-The first of a number of UK investments for this Chinese group which 360 is overseeing and managing.
+Diverse investments, from setting up and sourcing the investment for the first private investment deal with BBC Films to 360's most recent deal, where the company sourced £200m of investment from leading Chinese media group CCIG into the University of York's Theatre, Film and Television Department.
+The first of a number of Chinese investments into the UK which 360 is overseeing and managing.

 Alistair is focused on securing and managing media investments that can build long-term sustainable returns throughout the value chain, returns that can be measured in long-term sustainable education, training and employment as much as financial.